flammy/fsapi/FSAPI.md

 ### netRemote.play.shuffle
 Method: GET, SET

+Scope: Music-Player

-Sets / Returns  whether or not shuffle is enabled or not
+Sets / Returns whether or not shuffle is enabled or not (1/0)

 ```
 /fsapi/GET/netRemote.play.shuffle?pin=1337&sid=1843354907